Blindfold TLS Certificates

 Step 4: Obtain a public-key using vesctl and store the output to a file.

-This example stores the output to a file named demo-api-pubkey
+This example stores the output to a file named demo-api-pubkey.

 vesctl request secrets get-public-key > demo-api-pubkey